Frequently Asked Questions

 3. AI cost management and optimization

-AI cost management and optimization is the discipline of tracking AI spend against engineering output and continuously reallocating budget toward the highest-ROI uses.
+AI cost management and optimization is the discipline of tracking AI spend against engineering output and continuously reallocating AI budget toward the highest-ROI uses.

 4. Scaling AI adoption and usage